rackerlabs/support-how-to/content/how-to/rackspace-metrics/use-annotation-metrics/index.md

         }
     ' -H 'X-Auth-Token: e0247392bdd04ef0afa4f0b868fe99a4' -H 'Content-Type: application/json' -H 'Accept: application/json'

 **Note**: The value for the `when` field is the epoch time in milliseconds.
-To convert the date strings to and from epoch time, you can use the date method in Mac OS X or use [https://www.epochconverter.com/](https://www.epochconverter.com/).
+To convert the date strings to and from epoch time, you can use the dating method in Mac OS X&reg; or use [https://www.epochconverter.com/](https://www.epochconverter.com/).

     > date +%s
     1452101351